Fungi CLI Quick Start

 Step 2: Start the Daemon

-Start the Fungi daemon (use -f to specify a custom config path if needed):
+Start the Fungi daemon (use -f to specify a custom config path if needed; place it before daemon):

 ./fungi daemon